 To deal with the mismatch between UTC and astronomical time, the scientists charged with maintaining UTC decided that whenever that difference approached ±0.9 seconds, a “leap second” would be added to or subtracted from UTC as a correction—in other words, an occasional 61- or 59-second minute.
 Between 1972 and 1998, 22 such seconds were added.
-But then, for reasons that are not entirely clear, the planet decided to stick to an 86,400-second-a-day rotation for a while, and no leap seconds were needed for more than six years.
+But then, for reasons that are not entirely clear, the planet decided to stick to an 86,400-second-a-day rotation for a while, and no leap seconds were needed from 1999 through 2004.
+From 2005 through 2018, only five leap seconds have been added—so, about one every three years on average.
 But historical data shows that the Earth has a habit of changing its rotational speed quite frequently, and the trend over many centuries has clearly been a gradual slowing.
 So most experts believe that the need for leap seconds will never entirely disappear.

 Take a Leap